 Frida Kahlo: Appearances Can Be Deceiving

-Frida Kahlo: Appearances Can Be Deceiving is organized by independent fashion curator Circe Henestrosa.
-Hillary Olcott, Associate Curator of the Arts of Africa, Oceania, and the Americas, serves as coordinating curator for the de Young’s presentation.
-The exhibition is on view at the de Young museum from March 21 through July 26, 2020.
+Frida Kahlo: Appearances Can Be Deceiving is curated by guest curator Circe Henestrosa, independent fashion curator and Head of the School of Fashion at LASALLE College of the Arts in Singapore, with advising curator Gannit Ankori, an internationally renowned Frida Kahlo scholar and Professor of fine arts and women, gender, and sexuality studies at Brandeis University.
+Hillary Olcott, Associate Curator of the arts of Africa, Oceania, and the Americas at the Fine Arts Museums of San Francisco, is coordinating curator for the de Young’s presentation.
+The exhibition is on view at the de Young museum’s upstairs galleries.

 About Frida Kahlo